 3 tips for successful Welcome series

-Approach to welcome emails should differ by business sector.
+Approach to welcome email series should differ from the business sector.
 3-4 emails will be enough for a cosmetics store to tell about its advantages, while a property developer will need 6-8 emails.
 There is no universal solution for an ideal welcome series.
 But you can still follow some rules for customers to be open to you already from the first email:

 1. Get to know each other right away